jasongerbes/react-roving-focus/README.md

 ## How it works

 Unlike traditional roving tabindex implementations, `react-roving-focus` determines navigation order using the **rendered size and position** of elements, rather than row or column indices.
-This enables keyboard navigation across any 1D or 2D layout (fixed or responsive) without configuration.
+This enables keyboard navigation across any 1D or 2D layout (fixed or responsive) without any configuration.

 ### Keyboard Support